Big Brother Brasil 23: White Room

 On Day 52, two housemates (Domitila and Fred Carneiro) were chosen to enter the White Room, where they would stay until the live HoH competition on Day 53, competing in an endurance competition, that would determine the first nominee of the week.
+The winner would immediately return to the house with immunity and win a car, while the loser would be automatically nominated, without be eligible to compete for the veto.

 A re-worked version of a twist introduced in Big Brother Brasil 9, re-used in Big Brother Brasil 10 and Big Brother Brasil 20.

 Housemate Exchange

 On March 13, 2023, a housemate exchange with La Casa de los Famosos was announced.
-Evicted contestant Key Alves swapped with Dania Méndez from La Casa de los Famosos 3 on Day 59, for a to be determined amount of days.
+Evicted contestant Key Alves swapped with Dania Méndez from La Casa de los Famosos 3 on Day 59, swap which was originally meant to last a week on both ends.
+The twist was prematurely interrupted due to a controversy in the BBB house with Dania, where two houseguests were ejected from the game following inappropriate behavior with her.

-However, Dania continue in competition from La Casa de los Famosos, while Key has already evicted from Big Brother Brasil.
+However, Dania was still in contention for the La Casa de los Famosos prize, while Key had already been evicted from Big Brother Brasil.
 The choice to make the exchange for a housemate who had already been evicted was made due to the rules of the Brazilian's reality show not to bring outside information into the house.

-Repechage
+Repechage Twist

+On Week 9, following the double ejection of Antônio and Guimê due to inappropriate behavior with international guest Dania Mendez, it was revealed to the public that two eliminated houseguests would have the chance to return to the game in a repechage action.

+The first 9 evicted houseguests - with the exception of Antônio and Guilherme, who were ejected, and Bruno, who chose to walk from the game - joined by the person evicted on Week 9, would be confined into a house for two days, where the public would vote to send two of them back into the game.
+The two houseguests chosen to return to the game would not be allowed to compete in the next scheduled Head of Household or Power of Immunity competitions.

+Vote to Save

+On Week 11, the voting system worked the opposite way, with the public voting for save among the nominees as opposed to voting to evict like normal.

+The nominee with the lowest vote total from the public vote was evicted.